orai-nlp/low-scaling-laws/models/readme.md

 | BERT_51M   |                                  |                                   |                                       |
 | BERT_16M   |                                  |                                   |                                       |

-BERT_124M trained on 125M corpus also available at [HF🤗 Datasets](https://huggingface.co/datasets/orai-nlp/)!
+BERT_124M trained on 125M corpus (which is SotA in some tasks) also available at [HF🤗 Datasets](https://huggingface.co/datasets/orai-nlp/)!

 ### Finnish